ewulan/C-project/Queue/README.md

   Restricting capacity ensures better control over system resources for specific use cases.

 ### 1.3 Object-Oriented Design Principles
-- **Encapsulation:**
+- **OOP:**
-  A `QueueOps` function pointer table is used to provide queue operations (e.g., construction, destruction, enqueue, dequeue, checking if the queue is empty or full).
+  This queue implementation reflects the principles of encapsulation and abstraction in object-oriented programming.
+Through function interfaces such as queue_construct, queue_push, and queue_pop, the internal implementation details (e.g., Node and Queue structures) are hidden, and external code cannot directly access internal members like p_front, p_rear, and i_size, ensuring data safety and control.
+Additionally, the interfaces abstract the queue's operations, allowing users to perform tasks like construction, destruction, enqueue, and dequeue without needing to understand the underlying linked-list implementation, significantly improving code maintainability and usability.
 - **Type Restriction:**
-  The current implementation only supports elements of type `int`, but the use of `typedef ElementType` provides a foundation for future extension to other types.
+  The current implementation only supports elements of type int.
+However, by using typedef ElementType, the design provides flexibility for future extensions to support other data types, such as float or string.

 ---